LSI-IIIT/spatial-database-benchmark/mongo/within/README.md

 ***
 ###PART 3 Running the query
 Then we call the within.js file from the console which prints the time taken by the query to execute.
-This step is the second part of the tutorial.

 ***
 **Database connectivity:**